UniqueNetwork/unique-sdk/packages/sdk/README.md

 Unique SDK was developed as an add-on of
 <a href="https://polkadot.js.org/docs/api/start" target="_blank">Polkadot{.js} ApiPromise</a>,
-extends it with simple methods to work with the Unique Network blockchains (Opal, Quartz, Unique).
+extending it with simple methods to work with the Unique Network blockchains (Opal, Quartz, Unique).
 However, Unique SDK can be connected to any network based on the
-<a href="https://substrate.io" target="_blank">Substrate framework</a>
+<a href="https://substrate.io" target="_blank">Substrate framework</a>,
-and the main modules (extrinsics, balance, query, sign etc.) can also be used.
+and the main modules (extrinsics, balance, query, sign, etc.) can also be used.

 ___
 ## Modules